devmount/neural-network-pos-tagger/readme.md

 ### Training

 To train the Tagger call the `tagger.py` script with the `--train` flag.
-According to your configuration, the batch training will start.
+According to your static configuration, the batch training will start.
 Once you reached a sufficient accuracy, you can interrupt the training with <kbd>CTRL</kbd>+<kbd>C</kbd> or wait till the training process finishes.

     $ python tagger.py --train data/test.corpus
     Training starts...